parth1212121/Cache_sim/README.md

 ### Parth Verma - 2022CS11936

-**THe Cache Simulator was tested on multiple trace files, and was instantiated with differnt configuration , Results and observations from these tests are shared below**
+**The Cache Simulator was tested on multiple trace files, and was instantiated with differnt configuration , Results and observations from these tests are shared below**

 # Assosiativity  :-